 Figure 8-183ap ILS Synchronization subfield

-The value 1 of the Synchronization Detected subfield of ILS Synchronization subfield indicates that the AP has detected peak of transmitted Initial Link Setup Request frames after the AP has transmitted Beacon orProbe Response frame.
+The value 1 of the Synchronization Detected subfield of ILS Synchronization subfield indicates that the AP has detected peak of transmitted Initial Link Setup frames after the AP has transmitted Beacon orProbe Response frame.
 Value 0 indicates that the peak is not detected.

+The Vendor Specific Category subfield is defined in Figure 8-183an, which includes 1 byte length subfield, variable length OI subfield and Vendor Specific Category subfield.